szilard/benchm-ml/README.md

 The tests have been carried out on a Amazon EC2 c3.8xlarge instance (32 cores, 60GB RAM).
 The tools are freely available and their [installation](0-init/1-install.txt) is trivial (the link also has the version information for each tool).
-For some of the models that ran out of memory for the larger data sizes a r3.8xlarge instance (32 cores, 250GB RAM) has been used occasionally (and reported accordingly).
+For some of the models that ran out of memory for the larger data sizes a r3.8xlarge instance (32 cores, 250GB RAM) has been used occasionally.

 As a first step, the models have been trained with default parameters.
 As a next step we should do search in the hyper-parameter space with cross validation (that will require more work and way more running time).

 ### Results

-For each algo/tool and each size *n* we observe the following: training time, maximum memory usage during training (vs size of data and model in RAM), CPU usage on the cores, and AUC as a measure for predictive accuracy.
+For each algo/tool and each size *n* we observe the following: training time, maximum memory usage during training, CPU usage on the cores, and AUC as a measure for predictive accuracy.
 Times to read the data, pre-process the data, score the test data are also observed but not reported (not the bottleneck).